gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ### Preventing conflicts using a `pre-receive` hook

+CAUTION: **Warning:**
-> **Warning:** The solution proposed will negatively impact the performance of
-> Git push operations because they will be proxied to the upstream Git
+The solution proposed will negatively impact the performance of Git push operations because they will be proxied to the upstream Git repository.
-> repository.

 A server-side `pre-receive` hook can be used to prevent the race condition described above by only accepting the push after first pushing the commit to